Column Chooser field definitions

 NOTE The Column Chooser will not be displayed for tables if there are no rows in the table.

-In the New UI, columns that are gray and not selectable are shown in the UI by default.
+In the Column Chooser, options that are gray and not selectable are columns shown in the web interface by default.
 Some columns may also allow you to filter on certain attributes.
+You may have to scroll down in the Column Chooser to see all available columns.
 Click Reset to restore the default view.

 Time stamps reflect the user time zone and preferred date format configured on the Setup > My Settings page.
 Hovering over any time stamp will show its date in the alternative format.
 Refer to User Time Zone and Date Format.